chamoda/chamoda.github.io/_read/2024-october.md

 Key personal takeaways,

 * Start design with a feature, not layout.
-* Define a design systems in advance.
+* Define a design system in advance.
 * Understanding visual hierarchy is key to good design.
 * Semantics are secondary, hierarchy is more important.
 * Separate visual hierarchy from document hierarchy.